tushar-sharma/tushar-sharma.github.io/_posts/2024-12-13-review-book-how-to-change-your-mind.md

 Why did certain mushroom evolved to produce molecule like LSD and psilocybin that mimics the serotonin and binds to serotonin receptor?
 What's the evolution advantage in producing such molecule?
 Or is it just luck?

 How is fungus different than bacteria?
-Both are micoorganisms?
+Both are micro organism?
+Fungus have cells which have nucleus unlike bacteria.
+Nucleus is used for protecting DNA.
+Nuclues is used for cell division (that's how you get more cells).
+Fungi are multicellular and larger than bacteria.
+All bacteria are single celled and it's DNA is free-floating in the cell in area called nucleoid.
+That's why bacter are called prokaryotes which means before kernel (nucleus).

 What's mycelia? is it a membrane?
 And can it convey information?